-The RCGEC is responsible for identifying suitable candidates, carrying out interviews and recommending potential directors to the Board.
-Prospective candidates are assessed based on an established set of criteria which relate, amongst others, to their knowledge base, competencies, experience, time commitment, independence, ethics and values.
-The RCGEC also considers gender diversity in its assessment.
-Whilst seeking to retain a core of directors with long-standing knowledge of the Group, the Board also recognises the importance of rotation of Board members to ensure its continued effectiveness with due emphasis laid on succession planning.
-It is worth highlighting that, at each Annual Meeting, one third of Board members, notably those who have been longest in office, are required to retire, while being eligible to stand for re-election.
+Whilst seeking to retain a core set of directors with long-standing knowledge, the Board recognises the importance of rotation of Board members to ensure that there is a good balance between continuity and fresh perspectives on the Board.
+It is worth highlighting that at each Annual Meeting, one third of Board members, notably those who have been longest in office, are required to retire, while being eligible to stand for re-election.

 Role and responsibilities of Chairpersons, Chief Executive and Company Secretary

 Internal control framework

 The Board, assisted by the Audit Committee, ensures that the internal control framework in place results in an acceptable level of risk exposure whilst guaranteeing compliance with internal established policies and procedures and relevant laws and regulations.
-The Board is assisted in its responsibility by the Audit Committee overseeing the effectiveness of the Group’s internal control systems.
-The Internal Audit as well as the Permanent Control and Compliance functions regularly report to the Audit Committee which also receives feedback from Audit Committees of subsidiaries.
-In addition, the Committee obtains reports from the Company’s external auditor and has separate sessions with the latter without Management being present to ensure that there are no unresolved material issues of concern.
-Based on the work performed by internal and external auditors, reviews by Management and regular reporting from the Chairperson of the Audit Committee, the Board has received assurance that the internal control systems are adequate and effective.
+The Board is assisted in its responsibility by the Audit Committee, which oversees the effectiveness of the Group’s internal control systems.
+The Internal Audit as well as the Permanent Control and Compliance functions regularly report to the Audit Committee, which also receives feedback from Audit Committees of subsidiaries.
+In addition, the Committee receives reports from the Company’s external auditor and has a discussion with the latter without Management being present to ensure that there are no unresolved material issues of concern.
+Based on the work performed by internal and external auditors, reviews by Management and regular reporting from the Chairperson of the Audit Committee, the Board is of opinion that the internal control systems are adequate and effective.

 Relation with shareholders and other stakeholders

 The Group ensures that engagement with its stakeholders is optimally managed.
 Stakeholders are kept informed about the Group’s business and strategy on a regular basis through various channels.
-Their views and concerns, notably gathered through ongoing dialogues, meetings and surveys, are considered in the Group’s decisions, with material issues escalated to the Board.
+Their views and concerns, notably gathered through ongoing dialogues and meetings, are considered in the Group’s decisions, with material issues escalated to the Board.